 Running your own business sometimes seems to be a series of successes followed by setbacks.

 You win a big client, then lose an existing client.
 You hire the perfect employee and their current employer offers them more money to stay.
-You make a nice fat profit, and the taxman comes along and takes 20 per cent of it!
+You make a nice profit, and the taxman comes along and takes almost 20 per cent of it!
 Talk about three steps forward, two steps back.

 Fortunately, there are ways you can reduce your Corporation Tax bill.
 The trick is to find ways to avoid tax, which you are legally allowed to do (as opposed to evading tax, that’s definitely illegal).